 These bands act as natural areas of support and resistance.
-A Bollinger band is calculated 2 standard deviations away from the moving average.
+It is calculated 2 standard deviations away from the moving average.

 NOTE: It is important to know how moving averages work before learning the Bollinger band concepts.

 Look at the chart below, the blue lines encapsulating the price are Bollinger bands.
 Notice how the bands were narrow in the beginning when the price was not moving as much.
 Then after March price went up quickly (increase of volatility) and the Bollinger bands expanded.

 As avid trend followers who believe that markets trend, you will notice that when prices are going, then price will tend to stick to the upper Bollinger band as we can see in the chart below of AxisBank.